mrcnski/believeobey.live/_posts/2024-10-25-yeshua-taught-us-how-to-love.md

 verse="James 2:13"
 %}

-When we judge too quickly, we become someone's accuser.
-I wonder, isn't it better to give someone the benefit of the doubt, for as long as possible?
+When we judge too quickly, we risk becoming someone's accuser.

 {% include verse.html
 text="If your brother sins against you, go, show him his fault between you and him alone.
 If he listens to you, you have gained back your brother.
 But if he doesn’t listen, take one or two more with you, that at the mouth of two or three witnesses every word may be established.
 If he refuses to listen to them, tell it to the assembly.
 If he refuses to hear the assembly also, let him be to you as a Gentile or a tax collector."